OCA/management-system/mgmtsystem_action/README.rst

    :alt: License: AGPL-3

 ==========================
-Management System - Hazard
+Management System - Action
 ==========================

-This module enables you to manage the different actions of your management
+This module enables you to manage the different actions of your management system:
-system:

 * immediate actions
 * corrective actions
 * preventive actions